kakoKong/ParkD/Readme.md

 # ParkD

 ParkD is a mock Next.js + Supabase reference implementation that helps drivers discover the best parking options nearby.
-Users can enter their planned parking duration, spending, and validation perks.
-The app calculates estimated fees across lots, including free hours and discount policies, and highlights the cheapest options.
+Users share how long they plan to stay, and the app calculates estimated fees across lots, including free hours and discount policies, and highlights the cheapest options.

 ## Stack